Baichenjia/Mnist-tf-eager/README.md

 ## train_scope.py
 add a new function "_vars" in model, enable to compute gradient with a part of trainable_variables, by using "model._vars(scope)"

+## train_reg.py
+add L2 regularization to all trainable variables, with ratio 0.01